 Are the prints framed?

-The prints are not framed, due to the variety of personal tastes in framing, I leave that part to the individual.
+The prints are not framed.
+Due to the variety of personal tastes in framing, I leave that part to the individual.
 The canvas prints are ready to hang without a frame, but the paper prints will want to have a frame around them.
 Any images of framed artwork that may appear on this site are for display only.
+Often I sell original paintings with frames, and that will always be made clear in the description.

 Will you paint my favorite cow? (or dog, or goat, or...)

-I do paint custom paintings for people, and I'd be happy to talk to you about what you have in mind.
+I do lots of custom paintings for people, and I'd be happy to talk to you about what you have in mind.
 For these types of projects, I work from photographs, so it helps if you already have an image that you'd like me to use.
-I have completed countless commissions for people over the years, and if you send me an email, I'd be happy to talk to you about it.
+I have completed countless commissions for people over the years, and if you send me an email, we can explore the options.

-Well, I adore cows, and I think they really got the short end of the stick in this go-round.
-I want to honor them a bit, elevate them some, and hope that people see that they are just as important as you and I. I am truly passionate about the well-being of the animals on this planet.
-In fact, a portion of all sales is donated to animal rescue and protection organizations, so everyone can feel good about buying art.
+Well, I adore all animals, but the farming of animals in the US is currently done in a way that I cannot accept.
+I believe that the cow, donkey and pig are every bit as aware and emotionally intelligent as your beloved dog.
+I want to honor them, elevate them, and hope that people consider that they may be just as important as you and I. I am truly passionate about the well-being of the animals on this planet.
+In fact, a portion of all sales is donated to animal rescue and protection organizations, so everyone can feel good about buying art, and together we can start to bring more joy and peace to this world.